Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 This ioctl is for Digital TV devices only.
 To control a V4L2 decoder use the V4L2 :ref:`VIDIOC_DECODER_CMD` instead.

-This ioctl call suspends the live video stream being played, if VIDEO_SOURCE_DEMUX is selected.
+This ioctl call suspends the woke live video stream being played, if VIDEO_SOURCE_DEMUX is selected.
 Decoding and playing are frozen.
-It is then possible to restart the decoding and playing process of the video stream using the `VIDEO_CONTINUE`_ command.
+It is then possible to restart the woke decoding and playing process of the video stream using the woke `VIDEO_CONTINUE`_ command.
-If VIDEO_SOURCE_MEMORY is selected in the ioctl call `VIDEO_SELECT_SOURCE`_, the Digital TV subsystem will not decode any more data until the ioctl call `VIDEO_CONTINUE`_ or `VIDEO_PLAY`_ is performed.
+If VIDEO_SOURCE_MEMORY is selected in the woke ioctl call `VIDEO_SELECT_SOURCE`_, the woke Digital TV subsystem will not decode any more data until the woke ioctl call `VIDEO_CONTINUE`_ or `VIDEO_PLAY`_ is performed.

 Return Value
 ~~~~~~~~~~~~

-On success 0 is returned, on error -1 and the ``errno`` variable is set
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set
 appropriately.
 The generic error codes are described at the
 :ref:`Generic Error Codes <gen-errors>` chapter.